samgro/curriculum2015/unitsYear2/4-soundcloudAPI/doNow.md

 The do now activity for this lesson is to create the html page below in a new GitHub repo.

 **Step one:** Create a new GitHub repo called "pizza-search".
-Make sure to check "Initialize with a README" so GitHub will initialize the rep for you.
+Make sure to check "Initialize with a README" so GitHub will initialize the repo for you.

 **Step two:** Create a new workspace in Cloud9 by cloning that repository